marina601/team11-CI-Christmas-Hackathon/README.md

 ##### 5. Wireframing

-The wireframes can be seen below
+The wireframes can be seen below.

 <details>
 <summary>Wireframes</summary>